progressivis/progressivis/README.md

 ## Live demos

 Many interactive demos are available online.
-They will run remotelly on [mybinder.org](https://mybinder.org/) so you can experiment with Progressivis with no need to install it locally.
+They will run remotely on [mybinder.org](https://mybinder.org/) so you can experiment with Progressivis with no need to install it locally.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jdfekete/progressivis.git/stable?filepath=demos)